dseguy/clearPHP/rules/no-implied-if.md

 This is an 'implied if' : the logical operator is made to combine logically two expressions, while it is used here to recreate a `if..then` structure.

-Another alternative is to use the ternary operator, that may be more suitable to certains situations (like concatenation) than `if...then`.
+Another alternative is to use the ternary operator, that may be more suitable to specific situations (like concatenations) than `if...then`.

-It is recommended to use an explicit `if..then` expression when the code is intented to embody a condition, and let logical operator only work within logical expressions.
+It is recommended to use an explicit `if..then` expression when the code is intended to embody a condition, and let logical operator only work within logical expressions.

 ## Rule Details